Zettlr/zettlr-docs/docs/en/core/custom-css.md

 Zettlr's styles are subject to constant changes.
 While they should remain fairly stable, changes can be introduced in any version, and therefore, instead of providing you with ready-made examples, this page covers how you can find the correct selectors easily.

-First of all, make sure to enable the debug mode in the advanced [preferences](../reference/settings.md) in order to enable the Develop-menu.
-Next, open the developer tools from within this menu and make sure to select the "Element" tab.
+First of all, make sure to enable the debug mode in the advanced [preferences](../reference/settings.md) in order to enable the Develop menu.
+Next, open the developer tools from within this menu and make sure to select the "Elements" tab.

 ![Zettlr with the developer tools open](../img/zettlr_developer_tools.png)